The 2023 event

 A full schedule and up-to-date list of keynote speakers will be announced later this year.

 An annual event hosted by City, University of London

 The next generation of STEM (Science, Technology, Engineering and Mathematics) professionals need to be more socially responsible.

 This national symposium will bring together experts and stakeholders from academia, industry, charities and government organisations together to debate different aspects of developing the next generation of socially responsible professionals (SRP).

-The day will start with a series of keynote addresses and then have an open debate on the issues with the audience in the afternoon.
+The event will start with a series of keynote addresses and then an open debate on the issues with the audience in the afternoon.
 A report on the discussions will be published after the symposium.